scarimp/lora_roma/README.md

     - *sudo pip3 install jupyter*
     - **jupyter notebook**

- 2. This [openmv software] is a good start point for the NEW Camera iot
+ 2. This [openmv software](https://openmv.io/pages/download) is a good start point for the NEW Camera iot.